epikswagmaster/pt-info/README.md

 i may sit at / around what is called the "Proship tree", i am NOT apart of this group. pro-shipping is the validation of ALL ships including minor x adult, incest, or animal x human. it is NOT okay.

-one other thing is that minors are limited to the safe server. we, as adults, are not. please do not pretend like this is our space/our server, because that is inherently the 18+ server.
+one other thing is that minors are limited to the safe server. we, as adults, are not. please do not pretend like this is our space/our server, or make fun of children playing the game.